Lithium Pouch Or Cylindrical CellsPosted on: Mon Jun 26 2023

 Generally speaking, cylindrical cells will be the best for power walls.
 More often than not, a powerwall battery does not need to be as small as possible.
-Also, powerwall batteries are relatively large.
+Also, powerwall batteries are relatively large, especially when you build a DIY powerwall.
 This means you will have to buy a lot of cells to make one and cylinder cells are way cheaper.

 When choosing between pouch cells or cylindrical cells for your project, it can be a tough decision.
 Once you know each type of battery’s strengths and weaknesses it makes the process a lot easier

 Pouch cells are easier for manufacturers to produce in odd sizes across a large range of sizes.
 This is why pouch cells are used for small, portable electronics.
 Cylindrical cells, on the other hand, are only available in a few sizes.
 The fact that they are in metal cans of just a few sizes, however, makes them much cheaper to produce.
 Pouch cells do have the benefit of being able to run more current than cylindrical cells, but they also totally lack any of the armor that cylindrical cells have.
 Choosing to use pouch or cylindrical cells depends on the application, but it's generally best to use cylindrical cells unless there's some requirement for the project that makes them no longer viable (such as weight or size).

 How Do You Calculate Which BMS for LiFePO4?